Out-Law Guide | 21 Aug 2019 | 4:12 pm | 3 min. read

 Selection for redundancy

 Where a whole workplace is being shut down, selection for redundancy is unlikely to be an issue.
 Selection becomes important where there is a reduced requirement for employees to do particular work but some employees are still needed.
-To avoid a claim for unfair dismissal, it is important to make sure that the correct people are made redundant on objective and sustainable grounds.
+To avoid a claim for unfair dismissal, it is important to make sure that the correct people are selected for redundancy on objective and verifiable grounds.

 The selection process has three stages: selecting the pool and choosing and applying the selection criteria.